-- 1. A final grade of "W", "C", "D", or "F" in any nursing curriculum course, including general education courses, when the course has been taken for the second time. - 2.
-A final grade of "W", "C", "D", or "F" in more than two nursing curriculum courses, including general education courses. - 3.
+- 1. Repeating any nursing curriculum course (including prerequisite courses) more than once, or repeating more than two curriculum courses. - a.
+Beginning with the Summer 2025 nursing cohort, any withdrawals in prerequisite courses will not count against the student.
+However, withdrawals in nursing courses will count against the student. - 2.
 Demonstration of unsafe or otherwise unacceptable nursing practice that actually or potentially results in danger or injury to the patient, staff, or peers.
 Examples include but not limited to: patient abandonment, falsifying patient document(s), intoxication or under the influence of illicit substances while at the clinical site, taking possessions from a patient or patient's room, intentional misuse of a patient's medication.
+The student will be required to withdraw from the course and will be terminated from the program. - 3.
+Breach of confidentiality (HIPAA) regarding any agency, hospital, or school district.
 The student will be required to withdraw from the course and will be terminated from the program. - 4.
-Breach of confidentiality (HIPAA) regarding any agency, hospital, or school district.
-The student will be required to withdraw from the course and will be terminated from the program. - 5.
-A student who has not completed a clinical nursing course for thirteen months or more will be terminated from the nursing program. - 6.
+A student who has not completed a clinical nursing course for thirteen months or more will be terminated from the nursing program. - 5.
 Students must report to the Department Chair for Nursing ANY arrests and/or criminal charges or convictions (including traffic violations, bad checks, etc.) filed after the completion of the pre-admission criminal background investigation.
-Failure to do so within three days will result in dismissal from the Nursing Program.
+Failure to do so within three days will result in termination from the Nursing Program.
 The arrest and/or criminal charge will be reported to the clinical facility where the student is assigned.
-A determination will be made as to whether or not the student can continue in the Nursing Program. - 7.
-Willfully violating established policies and regulations of Midlands Technical College, the affiliating hospitals, and the Nursing Department.
-The student will be required to withdraw from the course and will be terminated from the program. - 8.
+A determination will be made as to whether or not the student can continue in the Nursing Program. - 6.
+Willfully violating established policies and regulations of Midlands Technical College, the affiliating hospitals, or the Nursing Department.
+The student will be required to withdraw from the course and will be terminated from the program. - 7.
 A student who fails to improve the cumulative GPA to at least a GPA of 2.0 after one semester of probation.